indazoo/MCAD/README.md

 OpenSCAD MCAD Library [![](http://stillmaintained.com/elmom/MCAD.png)](http://stillmaintained.com/elmom/MCAD)
 =====================

+Disclaimer:
+I forked hyperair's good work, because I was unhappy with the fastener/threads.scad code.
+I fixed some bugs and made the threads more accurate.
+The old code had the issue that it used fixed angles for the thread's cut through 2D plane which created inaccurate nuts(internal = true).
+If you printed them, you may have to use a file to let them fit.
+Anyway, I liked the code very much and just made it more exact.
+Later I added backlash as a parameter for the threads.
+Maybe hyperair will include it in his work.
+Maybe not.
+My confidence is too big to be unhappy if he didn't.  ;-))

 This library contains components commonly used in designing and moching up mechanical designs.
 It is currently unfinished and you can expect some API changes, however many things are already working.